-- 6.2.1.6.1 Refillable pressure receptacles shall be subjected to periodic inspections by a body approved by the competent authority of the country of approval 2, in accordance with the periodicities defined in the relevant packing instruction P200 or P203 in 4.1.4.1 and in accordance with the following specifications: - (a) External examination of the pressure receptacle, equipment and markings; - (b) Internal examination of the pressure receptacle (e.g. examination of the internal condition, verification of minimum wall thickness); - (c) Checking of the threads if there is evidence of corrosion or if the fittings are removed; - (d) The hydraulic pressure test and, if necessary, inspection of the characteristics of the material by suitable tests.
+6.2.1.6.1 Refillable pressure receptacles, other than cryogenic receptacles, shall be subjected to periodic inspections and tests by a body authorized by the competent authority, in accordance with the following:

+- (a) Check of the external conditions of the pressure receptacle and verification of the equipment and the external markings; - (b) Check of the internal conditions of the pressure receptacle (e.g. internal inspection, verification of minimum wall thickness); - (c) Checking of the threads if there is evidence of corrosion or if the fittings are removed; - (d) A hydraulic pressure test and, if necessary, verification of the characteristics of the material by suitable tests;

-NOTE 1: With the agreement of the testing and certifying body approved by the competent authority of the country of approval2, the hydraulic pressure test may be replaced by a test using a gas, where such operation does not entail any danger, or by an equivalent method based on ultrasound.
+NOTE 1: With the agreement of the competent authority, the hydraulic pressure test may be replaced by a test using a gas, where such an operation does not entail any danger.

-NOTE 2: With the agreement of the testing and certifying body approved by the competent authority of the country of approval2, the hydraulic pressure test of cylinders or tubes may be replaced by an equivalent method based on acoustic emission testing, ultrasonic examination or a combination of acoustic emission testing and ultrasonic examination.
+NOTE 2: With the agreement of the competent authority, the hydraulic pressure test of cylinders or tubes may be replaced by an equivalent method based on acoustic emission testing, ultrasonic examination or a combination of acoustic emission testing and ultrasonic examination.